MarcEscandell/ALPypeOpt/docs/GasProcessingPlant.rst

 .. note::
     You may find the source code of the *Gas Processing Plant* `here <https://github.com/MarcEscandell/ALPypeOpt/tree/main/alpypeopt/examples/gas_processing_plant>`__.

-In this page, you will learn how to setup the **python script** where the **sequential optimization** will be executed.
+In this page, you will learn how to setup the **python script** where the **black box optimization** will be executed.
 To prove the concept, only a few optimizers have been selected: *scikit-optimize*, *optuna*, *hyperopt* and *bayesian optimization*.

 .. note::
-    You may use other *sequential optimization* packages of your choice.
+    You may use other *black box optimization* packages of your choice.
 The exact setup for each will depend on its requirements.

 In summary, in any *optimization experiment* that you build using *ALPypeOpt*, you should be: